anumehashukla/wayfaringuniverse/_posts/Bolivia/2018-07-05-bolivia-visitor-visa.md

 ### Application Fee

 * Type II country - No fee for type II countries except for China (Along Taiwan and Hong Kong) and Iran, which is 30 USD
-* Type II country - A visa fee of 30 USD is applicable for all type III countries
+* Type III country - A visa fee of 30 USD is applicable for all type III countries

 ### Visa process for Type II Country